 - Do you offer any additional services?

 - What systems or components are the home do you exclude from your inspection and report?
-I.e. Do you check HVAC, Radon or mold, or asbestos
+I.e. Do you check HVAC, Radon or mold, or asbestos and asbestos cancer risks.

 - Do you have a network of other professionals to recommend when necessary?